edespino/cloudberry-site/docs/sql-stmts/create-table-as.md

 **`DISTRIBUTED RANDOMLY`**<br />
 **`DISTRIBUTED REPLICATED`**

-Used to declare the Cloudberry Database distribution policy for the table.
+Used to declare the Apache Cloudberry distribution policy for the table.
 Refer to [CREATE TABLE](/docs/sql-stmts/create-table.md) for details.

 ## Notes